nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 Unfortunately, CMPs have interpreted and implemented the [TCF v2 documentation][tcf-v2] differently.

 Take for example the `addEventListener` command.
-The following table show when a registered callback is invoked and which data it is given:
+The following table shows when a registered callback is invoked and which data it is given:

 |CMP|GDPR applies|consent has been given|v2 behaviour|
 |---|---|---|---|